-The revenue experience for the issuing entity for the six months ended June 30, 2023 and for each of the years ended December 31, 2022, 2021, 2020 and 2019 is presented in the following table.
+The revenue experience for the issuing entity for each of the years ended December 31, 2023, 2022, 2021, 2020 and 2019 is presented in the following table.

 The revenue experience for the issuing entity in the following table is calculated on a cash basis.
 Finance charges, fees and Interchange are comprised of monthly periodic finance charges, annual membership fees and other credit card fees and Interchange.